 GE employs approximately 305,000 people globally, including 136,000 in the U.S. -- one of the largest employers in the country.
 GE’s U.S. industrial businesses now support over 117,000 jobs, up from 103,000 in 2009.

-To learn more about this year’s negotiations, please visit www.geunionnegotiations.com.
+To learn more about this year’s negotiations, please view this short video at www.geunionnegotiations.com.